timmytune/simpleg/README.md

 	//if you use 'skip' then the return funtion is skipped and you have to provide another function that will work in its place, we will talk more about functions later retGet := q.Return("array", "da")
 ```
-The returned result is of the type simpleg.GetterRet
+The returned result is of the type simpleg.GetterRet, retGet.Data is of type interface{} that holds the returned result and retGet.Errors holds the errors retured if any.
+To avoid exceptions, you have to check if any error is returned, if it is then retGet.Data will be invalid.